Mook-as/stackato-doc/admin/server/aok.rst

 * strategy:

-  * use: set to either 'builtin' or 'ldap'.
+  * use: set to either 'builtin' (default) or 'ldap'.
 The builtin strategy requires no further modification.
 The ldap strategy requires setting options in the corresponding block below.